Ultrasound for Ugandan midwives

 Ultrasound is a safe and effective way to identify pregnancy complications.
 Unfortunately, ultrasound technology is scarce because of the high cost of the technology.

-For two years, I researched and designed for a portable, low cost portable ultrasound device to help decrease maternal death rates in rural Uganda.
+From 2010 to 2012, I researched and designed for a portable, low cost portable ultrasound device to help decrease maternal death rates in rural Uganda.

 Field studies in the Isingiro District and Kampala, job shadowing with midwives in clinics